Reports and Data Management

 The Database System

-Your database is organized as a directory tree where each ingredient has its own folder containing various data files:
+The database (-d flag) enriches recipes with external data — nutrition, cost, shopping links.
+It's organized as a directory tree where each ingredient has its own folder:

 config/db/